-• Transformational optimization: This means changing the order of operations according to (semantics-preserving) equivalence transformations, e. g. permuting the Clip- and the Sharpen-operation of the example above.
-Obviously, this is rather similar to the 'semantic permutability' equivalence relation in VirtualMedia.

-- Constraints: The client's requirements regarding the quality (e. g. resolution) or other physical properties (e. g. external format) of the final outcome of the complex operation are exploited for optimization.
-According to [Ses98], such constraints apparently occur as side-effects of certain operations, e. g.
-ChangeResolution().
-In VirtualMedia, these constraints generally are specified explicitly as part of signature of the Client-VMOs in a VMD. - Pipelining: Consecutive operations may be connected by a "data-pipeline" instead of executing all operations strictly one after the other with entirely creating and storing all intermediate results.
+- Algorithmic optimization: There may be different algorithms realizing the same operations.
+Their performance might, e. g., depend on certain input characteristics like size or format of the media object.
+Determining the optimal algorithm corresponds to finding the optimal instantiable filter implementing a given virtual filter in VirtualMedia. - Transformational optimization: This means changing the order of operations according to (semantics-preserving) equivalence transformations, e. g., permuting the Clip- and the Sharpen-operation of the example above.
+Obviously, this is rather similar to the "semantic permutability" equivalence relation in VirtualMedia. - Constraints: The client's requirements regarding the quality (e. g., resolution) or other physical properties (e. g., external format) of the final outcome of the complex operation are exploited for optimization.
+According to [Ses98], such constraints apparently occur as side-effects of certain operations, e. g., ChangeResolution().
+In VirtualMedia, these constraints are generally specified explicitly as part of the signature of the client-requested MOs in a VMD. - Pipelining: Consecutive operations may be connected by a "data-pipeline" instead of executing all operations strictly one after the other with entirely creating and storing all intermediate results.
 Obviously, this principle is virtually "built-in" into VirtualMedia's filter graph processing model.